lunasec-io/lunasec/docs/blog/2021-12-12-log4j-zero-day-mitigation-guide.md

 #### [OWASP Application Security Verification Standard](https://owasp.org/www-project-application-security-verification-standard/)

 This is a design framework that's being developed by the Open Web Application Security Project (OWASP) to help standardize the levels of security that applications achieve.
-It's not directly "Secure by Default", but it provides a solid baseline for setting up a roadmap for yourself.
+It provides a solid baseline for setting up a security roadmap for your application.

 #### [LunaSec Secure by Default Framework](https://github.com/lunasec-io/lunasec/)